nickthecook/ops/README.md

 then you need to install the XCode command line tools on a Mac, the `build-essential` package on a Debian-based distro, or the equivalent package on your Linux distro.

+If you're using it on another platform, take a look at the test container Dockerfile for your platform in the `platforms/` directory to see what packages it installs.

 ### Testing

 To make sure the gem is installed and the `ops` executable is in your `$PATH`: